UN envoy urges Sudan paramilitary leader to show restraint

 Perthes said in a message posted on Twitter that he “stressed the need for calm, allowing peaceful protest and avoiding any confrontation” in his talks with Dagalo.

+The demonstrations were called by the Sudanese Professionals’ Association and the so-called Resistance Committees.
+Both were at the forefront of the uprising against al-Bashir and his Islamist government.
+They demand the dismantling of the now-ruling military council, led by Burhan, and the handover of the government to civilians.

+The list of demands also includes dismantling paramilitary groups and restructuring the military, intelligence and security agencies to remove officers still loyal to al-Bashir.

-A senior U.S. official also told reporters Friday that Saturday’s mass protests would be “a test” for the country and that the military has “hijacked and betrayed the aspirations of the Sudanese people.”
+A senior U.S. official told reporters Friday that Saturday’s mass protests would be “a test” for the country and that the military has “hijacked and betrayed the aspirations of the Sudanese people.”

+Samantha Power, administrator of the U.S. Agency for International Development, also warned Friday about violence against the protesters supporting the democratic transition in Sudan.

+“Leaders from around the world, including the US, are making very clear to the military: the Sudanese people must be allowed to protest peacefully,” she said on Twitter.

 Since the military takeover, there have been daily street protests.
 At least nine people have been killed by security forces’ gunfire, according to the Sudan Doctors’ Committee and activists.
 At least 170 others have been injured, according to the U.N.